Fourth Macedonian War: Andriscus claims the throne

 Around 154/153 BC, a Greek named Andriscus, who bore a resemblance to the Antigonids, began claiming that he was Philip, a now-obscure son of Perseus, and had been reared in secrecy by a foster family.
 (Note: Helliesen argues that he claimed to be an illegitimate son of Perseus by a concubine, rather than Philip.)
 The origins of this youth are unclear; ancient sources generally agree that he was a man of low origins, and that he hailed from Adramyttium in Aeolis in northwestern Asia Minor.
 He entered Macedonia in force to claim "his" throne, but was repulsed, presumably by the combined forces of three of the four client republics (the third republic had been forbidden from raising troops by the settlement of 167 BC).

 At some point after this failure, he travelled to Syria and enlisted as a mercenary of the Seleucid monarch, Demetrius I Soter, and now began making his claims there.
 News of his claims spread, and after gaining enough notability, he appealed to Demetrius to help him regain his throne.
 Despite riotous support for him from the population of the Seleucid capital, Antioch, Demetrius refused to help him, and instead arrested him and had him shipped to Rome.
 (Note: This popular sympathy was partly because large swathes of the urban population in the Seleucid realm were of Macedonian descent, due to the Seleucid policy of inviting settlers from Greece and Macedon to Hellenize their realm.
 This population was significantly anti-Roman, as they still sympathized with their original homeland and resented its subjugation by Rome.
 Besides this, there appear to have been many Macedonian émigrés who fled Macedon during the fall of Macedon and strongly hated Rome.)
 The senate, however, remained complacent; although he was brought before the senate, he was simply exiled to an Italian city.
-He soon managed to escape from Italy and fled back to the Greek world, but the Romans remained unpreturbed; they did not take him seriously.
+He soon managed to escape from Italy and fled back to the Greek world, but the Romans remained unperturbed; they did not take him seriously.